Thoracic Facet Joint Pain

 • Posture coaching and ergonomic advice for desk work and driving.

-• Task-specific strengthening for lifting, overhead work, or sport.
+• Task-specific strengthening for lifting, overhead work, gym training, or sport.

 4. Self-Management and Prevention

-Most people do best with a short home program they can repeat most days in under ten minutes.
-For broader thoracic guidance, start at our Thoracic conditions hub.
+Most people do best with a short home program they can repeat most days.
+For broader thoracic spine guidance, start at our thoracic conditions hub.

 Physiotherapy is usually the mainstay of care.
-Some people also use adjuncts early on to help them stay active and complete their rehab plan.
+Some people also use adjunct treatments early on so they can move, sleep, and exercise more comfortably.

 Massage

-Massage may help reduce muscle spasm and relieve protective tension around the painful segment.
-It usually works best alongside exercise and pacing strategies.
+Soft tissue massage may help reduce protective tension around the painful segment.
+It usually works best alongside exercise, pacing, and movement retraining.

 Acupuncture and Dry Needling

-Acupuncture and dry needling may provide short-term relief for some people, which can make it easier to move and exercise.
-Your physiotherapist can advise if it suits your case.
+Acupuncture and dry needling may provide short-term relief for some people.
+This can make it easier to move and complete your rehab plan.

 Injections and Radiofrequency Procedures

 In persistent cases, a doctor may consider diagnostic medial branch blocks or other procedures to help confirm the pain source.
 Some people also consider radiofrequency treatments.
-These options still work best when paired with exercise, graded loading, and movement retraining.
+These options are usually considered after conservative care and still need exercise, graded loading, and movement retraining.

 What Results Can You Expect?

-Recovery time varies with symptom duration, the trigger, sleep and stress, general health, and how consistently you complete your program.
+Recovery time varies with symptom duration, the trigger, sleep, stress, general health, and how consistently you complete your program.

 Related Thoracic and Spine Information